 - LVC’s annual Sustained Interfaith Dialogue brings students into conversation with people from a variety of religious traditions to discuss different themes central to bridging the gap in understanding that often contributes to tensions between religious traditions.

 - Religion majors who meet qualifications can join the Interfaith Honor Society, which encourages student exploration of the faiths of others in light of the student’s own religious identity.

 - Religion majors can enroll in the department’s annual Undergraduate Research Symposium, a year-long, team-taught, reading and research intensive course that culminates in a public presentation and subsequent publication of the student’s work.
-The subject may be thematic (Race and Religion) or focused on a prominent contemporary figure (Catherine Malabou).
+The subject may be thematic (such as Race and Religion) or focused on a prominent contemporary figure.

 LVC gave me ingredients that have served me well and prepared me for seminary and pastoral ministry: academic experiences with an emphasis on reading, writing, and the liberal arts; and the opportunity to be involved in leadership in Christian communities within a college that welcomes those of all faiths and no faith.